ObregonScott/MyWORKday/README.md

 # MyWORKday
-A simple Calendar application that can save events for the day
+A simple Calendar application that can save events for the work day.